strongloop/strongloop.com2/_posts/2020-01-08-december-milestone.md

 ### Model API Builder Package

 We introduced a new package `@loopback/model-api-builder` for building APIs from models.
 This package allows users to build repositories and controllers based on their models through their defined extensions.
 We also added `ModelApiBooter` that leverages Model API builders contributed via `ExtensionPoint`/`Extension` to implement the actual API building.
-See [PR #4298](https://github.com/strongloop/loopback-next/pull/4298/) for details.
+See [README](https://github.com/strongloop/loopback-next/tree/master/packages/model-api-builder) file for details.

 ## Inclusion of Related Models

 We managed to finish the Inclusion of Related Models [MVP](https://github.com/strongloop/loopback-next/issues/1352) in 2019!
 Check out the [Post MVP](https://github.com/strongloop/loopback-next/issues/3585) if you'd like to contribute.

-### Enable inclusion with custom scope
+### Enabling inclusion with custom scope

 Traversing data through different relations is a common use case in real world.
 Take a nested relation as an example, a `Customer` might be interested in the `Shipment` status of their `Order`: